Lamps help me in this area.

 However, there is the north side, hallways, and nighttime.
 For these situations, I vastly prefer lamps.
 In fact, I have almost no overhead lighting (including no skylights or overhead fixtures), which I find leads to cold, shadowy and not flattering rooms.

 Then I try to position the lamps evenly where practical.
 For me, a square room is lit best with a lamp in each corner, and either all are on or all are off.

 Given that, here are some examples of our lamps:

 A "Gravitas" Lamp (handed down from a grandparent)

 Another "Gravitas" Lamp (also handed down from a grandparent)

-From an Estate Sale (seek out a local shop that will rewire old lamps)
+(Seek out a local shop that will rewire old lamps)

 Handed Down from a Relative (using CFL bulbs, as I do with all lamps, can make some older low wattage lights more useful)

 Bought New and Balances "Gravitas" and "Light and Bright"